sylvia45335/Coda/README.md

 <div align="center">
   <h1>Welcome to Coda</h1>
   <h3>Tired of waiting for the end of the year to view your Spotify Wrapped?
-With Coda, you can view your personal Spotify stats to see your recently top artists, tracks, &amp; genres!</h3>
+With Coda, you can view your personalized Spotify stats to see your recently top artists, tracks, &amp; genres!</h3>

   <br />
   <br />